Prescription of the Robin spectrum: The quantum graph

-The domain of $\Delta_\gamma$ can be characterized as follows: It consists of functions $f\in H_0^1(G_N^{\gamma})$ such that \begin{enumerate} \item The restriction of $f$ to each edge belongs to $H^2$. \item At each vertex $v_i$, the sum of the derivatives of $f$ along all incident edges equals zero. \end{enumerate}
+The domain of $\Delta_\gamma$ consists of functions $f\in H_0^1(G_N^{\gamma})$ such that \begin{enumerate} \item The restriction of $f$ to each edge belongs to $H^2$. \item At each interior vertex $v_i$, the sum of the derivatives of $f$ along all incident edges equals zero. \end{enumerate}

-Let $\gamma^0$ be the metric element that is constantly equal to 1 on $G_N$.
-Then, by the following isometry: